Fiction: The Four Pillars

 “Please, not me.
 Not me.
 I got kids.”

-“No. Please, no,” Aaron begged as he looked down at the holster on his hip.
-He fought himself as he unsheathed the shiny sidearm with a wooden handle and knelt down before Nellie.
+“No. Please, no,” said Aaron.
+He kept begging for his life as he looked down at the holster on his hip.
+He fought himself as he unsheathed the shiny sidearm with a wooden handle.
+Nellie made him kneel before her.

-“Are you a voodoo priestess?
+“You a voodoo priestess, right?
 My half-sister practices voodoo.
-I’ve done it, too.
+I done it, too.
 I swear.
 I can help.”